 One of the newest additions to the Harlem soul food scene, Red Rooster's chef Marcus Samuelsson has created a Harlem dining destination that is both refined and popular.
 Reservations are essential if you want to enjoy dinner, which includes seemingly traditional options like fish and grits, jerk chicken but each features a modern twist.

-With two Harlem locations, folks looking for delicious, affordable soul food in a simple setting won't be disappointed with either of these picks.
+Folks looking for delicious, affordable soul food in a simple setting won't be disappointed with this pick.
 From short ribs and fried chicken to catfish and ribs, the menu sticks to classic soul food, and all meals start with their popular corn bread.